pdidev/tutorial/README.md

 ```bash
   diff ex5.log <(grep Trace-plugin ex5.result.log)
 ```

+Remark: This exercise is done in sequential because we compare with ex5.log.

 * Ex 5.2: Use the `on_event` mechanism to trigger the write of `ii` and `main_field` for event `loop` only.
 This mechanism can be combined with a `when` directive, in that case the